mermaidjs/mermaid-gitbook/content/sequenceDiagram.md

 ## Styling

 Styling of the a sequence diagram is done by defining a number of css classes.
-During rendering these classes are extracted from the
+During rendering these classes are extracted from the diagram.

 ### Classes used